westial/NdArrayIndexer.py/README.md

 NdArrayIndexer.py
 =================

-Python class which adds lower axe indices into the higher axe into ndarray.
+Python class which adds lower axe indices into the higher axe into numpy ndarray.

 Description
 -----------